Rangers' Vigneault: No doubt we're nervous

-NEW YORK -- The New York Rangers will be facing elimination on Tuesday night, but coach Alain Vigneault is viewing Game 6 against the Ottawa Senators as something different.
+NEW YORK -- The New York Rangers will be facing elimination Tuesday night, but coach Alain Vigneault is viewing Game 6 at home against the Ottawa Senators as something different.

 "This is going to be an opportunity for our team to respond and to play a strong game in a pressure situation," Vigneault said Sunday afternoon on a conference call with reporters.
-"It's normal at this [time of] year to be nervous, there's no doubt our guys are nervous, but you've got to control your emotions and you've got to focus on what you need to do on the ice."
+"It's normal at this [time of] year to be nervous; there's no doubt our guys are nervous, but you've got to control your emotions and you've got to focus on what you need to do on the ice."

 What the Rangers really need to do is win a game in Ottawa, but to get that opportunity they'll have to hold serve in New York.
 They had a great chance to take Game 5 at the Canadian Tire Centre on Saturday, but squandered a 4-3 lead with less than two minutes left in regulation and lost 5-4 in overtime.

-"You've got to give them credit, [the Senators] played a good game, there's no doubt," Vigneault said.
+"You've got to give them credit; [the Senators] played a good game, there's no doubt," Vigneault said.
 "For us, it's about executing and playing to our level.
 [There's] no doubt in my mind yesterday that our players came with the best intentions, but we had too many guys that just brought an average game."

-The Rangers have had three close calls in Ottawa so far, losing Game 1 by a score of 2-1, and Game 2 by the margin of 6-5 in double overtime.
+The Rangers have had three close calls in Ottawa so far, losing 2-1 in Game 1 and 6-5 in double overtime in Game 2.
 New York had a 5-3 lead with less than four minutes remaining in Game 2.

 "We haven't won in Ottawa yet, but in my mind we took two games to overtime and played some pretty good hockey in spurts," Vigneault said.
-"So we've got to focus right now on the next game, and what we need to do right."
+"So we've got to focus right now on the next game and what we need to do right."

 The Rangers and Senators will both practice in New York on Monday, and play Game 6 at Madison Square Garden on Tuesday night.